-Medicaid Status Medicaid and meet a in the Additional Criteria Section described below Up to two non-Medicaid individuals per site who meet the Additional Criteria Section described below Age Range 15 to 40 years old Authorization Needed Yes, up to 24 months of service Additional Criteria Experiencing a first-episode psychosis Diagnosis of schizophrenia, schizoaffective disorder, or schizophreniform disorder; Have received antipsychotic medications for less than one year; and Reside in King County.
-Exclusionary Criteria includes: Significant intellectual disability, autism or traumatic brain injury Symptoms of psychosis related to diagnoses of affective disorders (such as bipolar disorder of anxiety disorders) or personality disorders; • Potential New Journeys participant entry is co-managed by BHRD and the Providers offering this specialized treatment team approach. • Potential program participants will be prioritized in the following order: Enrolled with a Medicaid or non-Medicaid outpatient behavioral health benefit, Medicaid-eligible but not currently enrolled in a BHRD outpatient benefit, Non-insured individuals, Low-income individuals, or Privately insured.
-New Journeys Coordin ated Specialty Care Reporting Requirements Monthly Reports • Monthly invoices that accurately identify if program participants are in Tier 1 or Tier 2 of the case rate model and whether their program payment coverage is Medicaid or non-Medicaid. • Each New Journeys site is expected to keep the two non-Medicaid slots full and to notify BHRD's Children's Mental Health Planner if either is vacant and the plan to fil it.
+New Journeys Coordina ated Specialty Care) Project Eligibility Criteria Medicaid Status Medicaid and meet A in the Additional Criteria Section described below Up to two non-Medicaid individuals per site who meet the Additional Criteria Section described below Age Range 15 to 40 years old Authorization Needed Yes, up to 24 months of service Additional Criteria Experiencing a first-episode psychosis Diagnosis of schizophrenia, schizoaffective disorder, or schizophreniform disorder.
+Have received antipsychotic medications for less than one year; and Reside in King County.
+Exclusionary Criteria includes: Significant intellectual disability, autism or traumatic brain injury Symptoms of psychosis related to diagnoses of affective disorders (such as bipolar disorder of anxiety disorders) or personality disorders.
+Potential New Journeys participant entry is co-managed by BHRD and the Providers offering this specialized treatment team approach.
+Potential program participants will be prioritized in the following order: Enrolled with a Medicaid or non-Medicaid outpatient BH benefit, Medicaid-eligible but not currently enrolled in a BHRD outpatient benefit, Non-insured individuals, Low-income individuals, or Privately insured New Journeys Coordinated Specialty Care Reporting Requirements Monthly Reports Monthly invoices that accurately identify if program participants are in Tier 1 or Tier 2 of the case rate model and whether their program payment coverage is Medicaid or non-Medicaid.
+Each New Journeys site is expected to keep the two non-Medicaid slots full and to notify BHRD's Children's Mental Health Planner if either is vacant and the plan to fill it.